Kong/cloud-migration-journey/docs/explore/phase2.md

 `Zone Ingress and Egresses` have the responsiblity of proxying traffic between dataplane proxies existing in other zones.
 Ingress goes into local dataplane proxy of that zone. and Egress goes out its local zone to another zone or support reaching external services.

-Once the Zone CP, Zone Ingress and Egress are setup.

-Last are the `Dataplane Proxies`.
+**Dataplane Proxies**

+Once the zone is up an running dataplanes can be provisioned.

 Any application that intended to be a part of a mesh requires a dataplane proxy (sidecar).
 In this case, the monolith and Runtime Instance were provisioned dataplanes.
 The dataplanes register with the zone control plane, and will connect to dataplanes running in the local zone and communicate with zones ingress/egresses to send traffic across zones.

 That is fundamental objective of each process running in the mesh.
 For all these service types deployed on the VMs, `zone cp`, `zone ingress`, `zone egress`, `dataplane` these are just system processes running on the VM.
 We will explore this further in next section.